A Transcontinental Railroad Is America's Most Sustainable Path Forward for Freight

 The combined company will provide shippers with carbon calculators, rail emissions reports and biofuel credits.
 These tools are designed to help businesses quantify their transportation footprint, demonstrate measurable progress on Scope 3 emissions goals and make informed mode decisions with full environmental visibility.

 Yes.
-Union Pacific is developing the industry’s first hybrid battery-electric locomotive and plans to install an advanced Energy Management System across its entire fleet by 2026.
-Norfolk Southern’s locomotive upgrades extend unit life by at least 20 years with up to 25% improved fuel efficiency.
-Both companies are piloting the industry’s first carbon capture rail car, designed to capture up to 75% of CO2 emissions without affecting locomotive power.
+Union Pacific is developing the industry’s first hybrid battery-electric locomotive and complete installation of an advanced Energy Management System across its entire fleet by 2026.
+Norfolk Southern’s locomotive upgrades extend unit life by at least 20 years while improving fuel efficiency by up to 25%.
+Both companies are also piloting emissions capture tender cars, which siphon off carbon and/or air pollutants without affecting locomotive power.